ildus/grph/README.md

 # grph

-> **Self-contained code intelligence CLI + MCP server — a single binary for semantic search, call graph traversal, and AI agent context across Rust, Python, JavaScript/TypeScript, Go, C/C++, Shell, and embedded SQL/C.**
+> **Self-contained code intelligence CLI + MCP and LSP servers — a single binary for semantic search, call graph traversal, and AI agent context across Rust, Python, JavaScript/TypeScript, Go, C/C++, Shell, and embedded SQL/C.**

 Built in Rust with tree-sitter, rusqlite, and serde.
 No Node, no npm, no bundled runtime.
-Drop it on any machine, point your MCP client at it, and get instant code graph superpowers.
+Drop it on any machine, point your MCP client or editor at it, and get instant code graph superpowers.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Rust](https://img.shields.io/badge/rust-1.80+-orange.svg)](https://www.rust-lang.org)